The Japanese Diet: Healthy Oriental Food for Weight Loss

 Examples of the Oriental Weight Loss Diet

-Below, we will give you an example of the diet you can follow throughout the day.
-The Japanese meal has many possibilities, is not complicated to make, and is very tasty.
-Remember that it is essential that all of the foods are fresh, that you play with the colors when putting your plates together, and that you eat slowly and enjoy every ingredient.
+Below, we will give you an example of a diet you can follow throughout the day.
+A good Japanese should be simple and tasty, with many possibilities for personalization.
+Remember that the freshness of the foods is essential.
+Play with the colors when putting your plates together, and don’t forget to eat slowly and enjoy every ingredient.

-- A cup of miso broth: Don’t worry, you can find ingredients like miso in specialized stores.
-This is a typical soup to eat in the morning because of its energy and the low amount of fat it contains.
-It is made of a tuna broth, tofu, seaweed, miso (aromatic pasta made from soy) and chives.
+- A cup of miso broth: Don’t worry, you can find ingredients like miso in specialized Asian grocery stores.
+Surprisingly, miso is typically eaten in the morning because of its energy boost low fat content.
+It’s made of a tuna broth with tofu, seaweed, miso (aromatic pasta made from soy) and chives.

 - A cup of green tea

-- A bowl of sushi (raw fish with rice), with soy sauce
+- Sushi (raw fish with rice), with soy sauce

 - A cup of noodles with mushrooms